leegaughanbrown/docs/README.md

 Speak another language natively?
 You can help with translating or reviewing translations!

-Check out the dedicated [i18n guide](src/i18n/README.md) for more details.

 ## Develop

 To begin developing locally, checkout this project from your machine.